zorael/kameloso/README.md

 port                6667
 ```

 `pass` is not the same as `authPassword`.
-It is supplied very early during login (or *registration*) to even allow you to connect, even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to services after registration is finished and you have successfully logged onto the server.
+It is supplied very early during login (or *registration*) to allow you to connect -- even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to services after registration is finished and you have successfully logged onto the server.
 (In the case of SASL authentication, `authPassword` is used during late registration.)

 Mind that a full Twitch bot cannot be implemented as an IRC client.
+It needs **Nightbot** or similar to be able to *see* events like subscriptions, donations, cheers and other Twitch-specifics.

 ## Use as a library

-The IRC server string-parsing modules are largely decoupled from the rest of the program, needing only some helper modules.
+The IRC event parsing bits are largely decoupled from the rest of the program, needing only some helper modules.

 * [`irc.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/irc.d)
 * [`ircdefs.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/ircdefs.d)